 Dinnerware

-The dinnerware or tableware you use can influence your dining experience.
+The dinnerware or tableware you use can influence your eating experience.
 Have both sets of dinnerware for special occasions and daily use.
 Themed tableware such as lace cutwork designs on plates for a springtime-themed set or hand-painted plates for a special Spanish meal.

 The styles and themes are endless.
 You have different materials to choose from, such as glass, stoneware, porcelain, and earthenware.
 The most common material used for dinnerware is made of ceramic for special occasions for unexpected guests.
-Have an array of these dining room essentials and store them in your storage compartments so they can be accessed anytime you need them.
+Have an array of these essentials and store them in your storage compartments so they can be accessed anytime you need them.

 A complete dinnerware is not only for display but also ensures portion control, keeps food warm, and stores food with the right type of dinnerware.